rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 hides 3 internal dispatchers within the :yref:`InteractionLoop` engine; they all operate on interactions and are, for performance reasons, put together:

 :yref:`IGeomDispatcher` which uses :ref:`IGeomFunctor<inheritanceGraphIGeomFunctor>`
-	uses the first set of functors (``Ig2``), which are dispatched based on combination of ``2`` :yref:`Shapes<Shape>` objects.
+	uses the first set of functors (``Ig2``), which are dispatched based on combination of ``2`` :ref:`Shapes<inheritanceGraphShape>` objects.
 Dispatched functor resolves exact collision configuration and creates an Interaction Geometry :yref:`IGeom<Interaction::geom>` (whence ``Ig`` in the name) associated with the interaction, if there is collision.
 The functor might as well determine that there is no real collision even if they did overlap in the approximate collision detection (e.g. the :yref:`Aabb` did overlap, but the shapes did not).
 In that case the attribute :yref:`<Interaction::isReal>` is set to false and interaction is scheduled for removal.

 	#.
 The first functor, :yref:`Ig2_Sphere_Sphere_ScGeom`, is called on interaction of 2 :yref:`Spheres<Sphere>` and creates :yref:`ScGeom` instance, if appropriate.